-The Ultimate Guide to Webinars: 37 Tips for Successful Webinars
+The Ultimate Guide to Webinars: 41 Tips for Successful Webinars

 6. Get Help

-Hosting a webinar by yourself is definitely possible, but it may also drive you crazy.
+Hosting a webinar by yourself is possible, but it can drive you crazy.

-That’s why it’s always preferable to have someone (or multiple people) working with you to make sure everything goes smoothly – the planning, the promotion, the webinar itself, and everything that follows.
+Consider getting someone (or multiple people) to work with you to make sure things go smoothly – the planning, the promotion, the webinar itself, and everything that follows.

-For this purpose, you need an assistant who has a good understanding of your webinar equipment and software.

 They don’t necessarily have to be knowledgeable about the webinar topic, but they should be able to troubleshoot issues and moderate interactions with attendees.
+(An assistant who knows about webinar equipment and software is great.)

 7. Pick Your Topic

-Always focus on content first.
 You must maintain high editorial standards.

-People attend webinars to learn.
-So you need to make sure you are offering topics they find interesting.
+So, you need to make sure you are offering topics they find interesting.

 One of your goals is to demonstrate your authority as an information source.